forkineye/ESPixelStick/README.md

 ## Supported Inputs

-The configuration has been modified the support multiple (two) input types concurrently.
+The configuration has been modified to support multiple (two) input types concurrently.
 For example you can select E1.31 and Effects at the same time.
 E1.31 will have higher priority than Effects.
 Valid input types are:
 - Alexa
 - DDP
 - E1.31